Climate Change 2017

 Session Two | Climate Change and Financial Markets

 Concern about the financial system’s exposure to climate risks is growing among regulators, financial institutions and investors.
 Various initiatives are under way to improve transparency and risk management, including the Taskforce on Climate-Related Financial Disclosures (TCFD) which reports to the G20 in 2017.
-This session will explore climate-related risks to the financial system and explore the opportunities to mitigate or manage them.
+This session will explore the risks and mitigation strategies.

 - What are the implications of the TCFD’s recommendations and how should these be taken forward?